Vermont Alternative Teacher Certification

 Testing Requirements for Vermont Alternative Certification

 All teachers in Vermont must pass the Praxis Core Academic Skills for Educators exam as well as the appropriate Praxis subject-area assessment(s) for their endorsement area(s).
 The Praxis Core is a basic skills exam that assesses knowledge in reading, writing, and mathematics.
 The Praxis subject exams are specific to the content area for which a candidate is seeking endorsement.

 Transferring Teaching Licenses from Another State

 An applicant may also become certified under reciprocity in Vermont if he or she has completed a state-approved teacher preparation program or a program accredited by the Council for the Accreditation of Educator Preparation (CAEP) in another state, holds a current professional teaching license in another state, and has taught for at least three years.
 For more information, see our guide to interstate reciprocity or visit the Vermont Agency of Education website.

-- Vermont Agency of Education Approved Teacher Preparation Programs
+- Vermont Agency of Education Approved Teacher Preparation Programs: Directory of programs approved for teacher preparation in Vermont.

 - Vermont Agency of Education Temporary, Provisional, and Apprenticeship Licenses in Vermont: Provides guidelines and requirements for alternative route candidates.